Accident At Work Claims Guide – How Much Compensation Can I Claim?

 - Other Information

-If you have been injured in the workplace you may have several questions such as “what pay do I get after an accident at work”, “I had an accident at work what are my rights” and questions about how employment law in the UK relates to injury claims.
+If you have been injured in the workplace you may have several questions such as “what pay do I get after an accident at work”, “I had an accident at work what are my rights” and questions about how employment law relates to claims.
 In this guide, we shall provide the answers to questions on these and other topics related to workplace accident claims.

-Slips, trips and falls are one of the most common forms of accident at work and reason for making an injury at work claim.
 There are lots of different circumstances in which a slip or fall accident could happen.
-People could slip over on wet or otherwise slippery floors, they may trip up because of damaged or broken flooring surfaces, or fall downstairs due to poor lighting or broken handrails.
+People could slip over on wet or otherwise slippery floors, they may trip up because of damaged or broken flooring surfaces or could end up falling down stairs due to poor lighting or broken handrails.

 No matter the circumstances in which your accident took place and the injuries you sustained, if you had an accident at work, you can claim if someone else or your employer was responsible.

-If you suffered a personal injury at work and wish to claim compensation, speak to a UK law firm such as our team today.
+If you suffered a personal injury at work and wish to claim compensation, why not get in touch with us today.

 Breaking down this type of accident or injury, one third are caused by an object falling onto the person.
 This could be something falling from overhead storage onto a person.
 Twenty-five percent are caused by hand tools and others are caused by people being struck by moving pallets or vehicles.

-A UK lawyer could help you to claim compensation for injuries caused by assaults in the workplace.
+A solicitor could help you to claim compensation for injuries caused by assaults in the workplace.
 The UK places very strict responsibilities on employers to keep you safe.
-This means preventing you suffering an injury at work caused by an assault or attack.
+This means preventing you suffering an injury at work caused by an assault at work or an attack.

 Falling from a height could lead to people suffering from serious or even life-changing types of injury.
 For example, you could suffer a serious back injury at work which leads to you being left with a permanent form of disability, such as forms of paralysis in very serious instances.

 To answer the question of “I had an injury at work, what can I claim”, we also need to look at other factors which can affect your settlement.
-In addition to claiming for an injury – such as those highlighted in the personal injury claims calculator below – you could be awarded compensation for other factors such as lost income, medical expenses and care costs.
+In addition to claiming for an injury – also known as general damages – you could be awarded compensation for other factors such as lost income, medical expenses and care costs in special damages.

 |Type Of Injury / Affected body part||Comments on the injury||Possible compensation awards|

 What are my rights if injured at work?
-There are several rights which you have as someone who has been injured in the workplace.
-Firstly, you had the right under different laws in the UK to be kept safe and free from harm in the workplace.
-You can learn about health and safety legislation here and guidelines for workers safety here.
+There are several rights that you have as someone who has been injured in the workplace.
+Firstly, under the Health and Safety at Work etc. Act 1974, you have the right to be kept safe and free from harm in the workplace.

 You also have the right not to be discriminated against by your employer and the right not to be unfairly treated.